Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: Related Work

 \subsection{Pain}

 Pain perception and expressions vary depending on various backgrounds such as gender \cite{rhudy2010there} and ethnicity \cite{racine2012systematic}.
 Infants experiencing a higher intensity of pain produce more irregular cries \cite{tiezzi2004determination} with higher amplitude \cite{lehr2007neonatal,fuller1995effect}, larger fundamental frequency variation \cite{porter1986neonatal,koutseff2018acoustic}, smaller amplitude variation, and longer duration \cite{porter1986neonatal,johnston1987acoustical}.
-Hence, the time scales of pain sound is also important to consider, for instance higher pitch and louder pain cries are associated with a sense of urgency \cite{porter1986neonatal, craig1988judgment}.
+Hence, the time scales of pain sound are also important to consider, for instance higher pitch and louder pain cries are associated with a sense of urgency \cite{porter1986neonatal, craig1988judgment}.
+However, when synthesizing pain artificially, design choices must ensure that the output remains within the human capacity to reliably interpret and respond—typically limited to no more than four simultaneous variables in affective or perceptual tasks \cite{BREAZEAL2003119, xxxxxx}.

-Individual experience of pain can significantly differ even for the same sensory input and development of combined psychophysical or psychological models that optimise pain treatment~\cite{coghill2010individual}.
+Individual experience of pain can significantly differ even for the same sensory input and development of combined psychophysical or psychological models that optimize pain treatment~\cite{coghill2010individual}.
 Hence it makes modelling the pain sounds or vocal pain expressions challenging~\cite{lautenbacher2017phonetic, helmer2020crying}.
 This background shows that generating an accurate model to represent subjective pain in someone is an extremely challenging task, which requires extensive study of the human perception regarding pain expressions.

 Research indicates that pitch and amplitude are primary drivers in communicating pain levels through vocalisations.
 Studies have further shown that during painful experiences, individuals often exhibit increased pitch and loudness in their vocal expressions.
 For instance, vowels such as ``u" and ``schwa," which resemble moaning or groaning, tend to have higher pitch and loudness during pain \cite{lautenbacher2017phonetic}.
 Increased pitch and loudness are associated with pain vocalisations, suggesting these features are significant indicators of pain \cite{helmer2020crying}.
 Beyond pitch and amplitude, other acoustic features such as fundamental frequency variation, amplitude variation, and duration also play roles in conveying pain intensity.
 For instance, infants experiencing higher pain levels produce cries with greater fundamental frequency variation and longer durations \cite{shinya2017fundamental}.
 Furthermore, variations in fundamental frequency is associated with a person(an infant)'s arousal state during pain episodes \cite{goberman2013acoustics}.
 These studies laid the background for our selection of pain sounds and the methodology used to generate pain.